reuven/reuven/README.md

 # Want to improve your Python and Pandas skills?

 Welcome!
-I'm Reuven, and I teach Python and Pandas for a living, training engineers at companies as Apple, Arm, Cisco, and Western Digital in these technologies.
+I'm Reuven, and I teach Python and Pandas for a living, training engineers at companies such as Apple, Arm, Cisco, and Western Digital in these technologies.

 ## LernerPython